 The Trump Administration also missed statutorily imposed deadlines to update energy efficiency standards for 25 categories of consumer and industrial or commercial appliances as required by the Energy Policy and Conservation Act (EPCA).
-We joined a multistate coalition in providing DOE with notice of our intent to sue over its failure to meet these deadlines in August 2020 and sued to compel DOE to update energy efficiency standards for these categories of appliances in the Southern District of New York on November 9, 2020.
+Maryland joined a multistate coalition in providing DOE with notice of intent to sue over its failure to meet these deadlines in August 2020 and sued to compel DOE to update energy efficiency standards for these categories of appliances in the Southern District of New York on November 9, 2020.
 See New York v.
 DOE, Case No. 1:20-cv-09362 (S.D.
 N.Y. filed Nov.
 9, 2020).
+In September 2022 the OAG joined all parties in entering a consent decree that established ambitious yet accomplishable timelines for DOE to issue final determinations regarding all categories of appliances named in the complaint.

 As a critical component of broader efforts to reduce air pollution, these standards should be updated.
 GHG emissions pose a significant threat to public health and climate stability.
 Maryland has a significant interest in increased energy efficiency and reduced energy use, in protecting its population and environment, and in enforcing the provisions of its laws designed to foster energy efficiency and reduce global warming-related impacts.
-These efforts are harmed by the DOE's illegal decision not to update energy efficiency standards.
+These efforts are harmed by any delay by DOE in updating energy efficiency standards.